Sun Protection Resource Center

 There also are sunscreens made for specific purposes, such as for sensitive skin and babies.

 Some sunscreen products are also available in combination with moisturizers and cosmetics.
-While these products are convenient, they also need to be reapplied in order to achieve the best sun protection.
+However, while these products are convenient, remember that sunscreen needs to be reapplied approximately every two hours when you’re outdoors.

-Sunscreen also may be sold in combination with an insect repellant.
-The AAD recommends purchasing and using these products separately — sunscreen needs to be applied generously and often, whereas insect repellant should be used sparingly and much less frequently.
+Sunscreen may also be sold in combination with an insect repellent.
+The AAD recommends purchasing and using these products separately, as sunscreen needs to be applied generously and often, whereas insect repellent should be used sparingly and much less frequently.

 What is the difference between chemical and physical sunscreens?

 Chemical sunscreens work like a sponge, absorbing the sun’s rays.
-They contain one or more of the following active ingredients: oxybenzone, avobenzone, octisalate, octocrylene, homosalate and octinoxate.
-These formulations tend to be easier to rub into the skin without leaving a white residue.
+They contain one or more of the following active ingredients: oxybenzone, avobenzone, octisalate, octocrylene, homosalate, and octinoxate.
+These formulations tend to be easier to rub into the skin without leaving a white “cast.”

-Physical sunscreens work like a shield, sitting sit on the surface of your skin and deflecting the sun’s rays.
-They contain the active ingredients zinc oxide and/or titanium dioxide.
-Opt for this sunscreen if you have sensitive skin.
+Physical (mineral) sunscreens work like a shield.
+They sit on the surface of your skin and reflect the sun’s rays.
+Some physical sunscreens also absorb the sun's rays.
+Physical sunscreens contain the active ingredients zinc oxide and/or titanium dioxide.
+Opt for this type of sunscreen if you have sensitive skin.

-Dermatologists recommend using a sunscreen with an SPF of at least 30, which blocks 97 percent of the sun's UVB rays.
-Higher-number SPFs block slightly more of the sun's UVB rays, but no sunscreen can block 100 percent of the sun's UVB rays.
+Dermatologists recommend using a sunscreen with an SPF of at least 30, which blocks 97% of the sun's UVB rays.
+Higher-number SPFs block slightly more of the sun's UVB rays, but no sunscreen can block 100% of the sun's UVB rays.

 It is also important to remember that high-number SPFs last the same amount of time as low-number SPFs.
 A high-number SPF does not allow you to spend additional time outdoors without reapplication.
+As many individuals only apply about 20–50% of the amount of sunscreen needed to achieve the amount of SPF on the label,10 application of high-SPF sunscreens help to compensate for this under-application.
 Sunscreens should be reapplied approximately every two hours when outdoors, even on cloudy days, and after swimming or sweating, according to the directions on the bottle.

 How can I protect my baby or toddler from the sun?